TechnicalPursuit/TIBET/README.md

 smart macros, macros you create, combine, and connect to create web applications of any scope and complexity.

-With TIBET a small group of JavaScript developers can support a much larger team using markup, significantly scaling up development while improving maintainability.
+With TIBET a small team of JavaScript developers can support a much larger team using markup, significantly scaling your development while improving maintainability.

 ### TIBET is mobile-ready.
-TIBET is designed to run offline, sync online, and limit reliance on networks, servers, or anything else the user may not have access to when they need your application, reducing downtime.
+TIBET is designed to run offline, sync online, and limit reliance on networks, servers, or anything else your users may not have access to when they need your application, reducing downtime.

-TIBET works with any HTTP-accessible server while providing a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.
+TIBET works with or without a server, providing you with a foundation that lets you minimize load on your servers and networks, improving scalability and efficiency.